Amits64/auth_app/README.md

 # Auth App

 Auth App is a Spring Boot application designed to handle authentication and authorization.
-This application is built with Java 17 and utilizes Spring Boot, Spring Data JPA, Hibernate, and MySQL.
+It uses Java 17, Spring Boot, Spring Data JPA, Hibernate, and MySQL, and now supports **Prometheus monitoring** out of the box.

+---

 ## Table of Contents
 - [Features](#features)